SnugJoker/PBJEffects/PBJEffects/Classes/PBJImageEffects/README.md

 # PBJImageFilters

 ## Description
-PBJImageFilters is a nice collection of cool effects.
+PBJImageFilters is a collection of UIImage effects.

 ## Example
 ![Screenshot](Screenies/screenshot.png)